Full Moon In Taurus Ritual

 Her-Story

 A common thread in many ancient civilizations is sacred dance, dancing before the goddess & god as an essential element in all rituals.
-The rituals being of sacred knowledge and origin, practiced only by women initiated into lineages by their mothers & grandmothers.
-Within the context of the ancient Hindu temple, a devoted temple dancer, popularly known as a Devidasi performed for the sole purpose of devotional offerings to specific gods/goddesses.
+The rituals, being of sacred knowledge and origin, are practiced only by women initiated into lineages by their mothers & grandmothers.
+Within the context of the ancient Hindu temple, a devoted temple dancer, popularly known as a Devidasi, performed for the sole purpose of devotional offerings to specific gods/goddesses.

-These women also known as conduits & receptors possessed the ability to manifest within the material body, the heavenly dance of Apsaras.
-The Apsaras are the celestial muses who incarnated in women's bodies during ritual yet remained immortal & made of the heavens.
+These women, also known as conduits & receptors, possessed the ability to manifest within the material body, the heavenly dance of Apsaras.
+The Apsaras are the celestial muses who incarnated in women's bodies during ritual, yet remained immortal & made of the heavens.
 Devidasi dancers dedicated their lives to holding the energy of the temples & dancing in devotion to the deities.
 The antiquity of the Devadasi tradition mystifies its origin.
 The temple inscription & architecture within the archaeological record provide relevant and significant information regarding this holy tradition.
-Inscriptions can be found, dating as far back as 611 A.D. in countries such as Egypt, Greece, Assyria and Babylon.
-It was customary in many of these traditions for the nobles to employ their unmarried daughters for the service of The Goddess.
+Inscriptions can be found, dating as far back as 611 A.D., in countries such as Egypt, Greece, Assyria, and Babylon.
+It was customary in many of these traditions for the nobles to employ their unmarried daughters for the service of the Goddess.
 In Babylon, not a single girl before her marriage could be spared from this duty.
-This was a binding obligation, however, the custom of dancing after marriage was not an obligation.
-In Sumerian times the Devadasi were a highly respected tradition of Babylon & as Ishtar was the famous deity of Babylon, the Devadasis appointed as Ishtar herself.
+This was a binding obligation; however, the custom of dancing after marriage was not an obligation.
+In Sumerian times, the Devadasi were a highly respected tradition of Babylon & as Ishtar was the famous deity of Babylon, the Devadasi were appointed as Ishtar herself.

 In Egypt, priestesses performed ritual dances which mimed significant events in the story of a god/goddess, they imitated stories of the stars & cosmic creation myths.
 The Afterlife is a major theme of Egyptian religion & much of ones life w…